attibalazs/attibalazs.github.io/about.markdown

 permalink: /about/
 ---

+This is the personal website of Attila Balazs and a hub for exploratory missions into the world of tech, showcasing a journey of impactful data science and ML innovations.

 I believe that data science and machine learning are not just tools, but pathways to transforming industries and driving innovation.

 ## Professional Summary: